Swiss Savings Accounts Comparison: Where to Find the Best Interest Rates in 2025

+Interest rates for savings accounts in Switzerland are lower in 2025 than in 2024, but attractive savings accounts can still be found.
 In this article, we will show you the Swiss savings accounts that offer the best interest rates.
 Factors to consider include account maintenance fees and withdrawal limits.
-The interest rates shown in the article are based on April 2024 data and may change over time.
+The interest rates shown in the article are based on October 2025 data and may change over time.

 Why You Need a Savings Account